Top 10 Dogs That Look Like Bears

 Shepherds initially used them for herding and protecting their flocks from predators, such as wolves and actual bears.

-The Great Pyrenees is among the dogs that look like bears because of their large physique, lush white coat, and a small face with dark eyes and lips.
+The Great Pyrenees are among the dogs that look like bears because of their large physique, lush white coats, and a small face with dark eyes and lips.

 As a puppy, they look like cute polar bear cubs.
 Adults retain attributes of polar bears, like their large physique and rich white coat.
-Their coat is weatherproof and comes in markings of gray, tan, reddish-brown, or badger.
+Their coat is weatherproof and comes in gray, tan, reddish-brown, or badger markings.

 The dog has a height of 25 to 32 inches and weighs 85- 100+ pounds.
 The dog is not just large but also strong.
-In fact, it is probably the most powerful of all dog breeds.
+It is probably the most powerful of all dog breeds.

 Also considered a gentle giant, this dog breed is affectionate, gentle, protective, and safe around kids.
 They make a perfect companion to a human with an outdoor lifestyle.